 - Machine learning is now successful because it is easy to get hold of data. - Large data sets can be very effective see.
-Also AlphaGo involved training times that took weeks. - Good data is sometimes hard to find. - Data is not always the answer, sometimes there are algorithms out there, and as we will see later how you model a problem and what features as be as important as the data.
+Also AlphaGo involved training times that took weeks. - Good data is sometimes hard to find. - More data is not always the answer.
+You have to decide what features to use and how to prepossess the data.